tonen100/oas2schema.org/README.md

 ![OAS Submappings with EntryPoint ontology](https://github.com/tonen100/oas2schema.org/blob/master/images/Correspondences.SchemaOrg.OAS-EntryPoint.png?raw=true "OAS Submappings with EntryPoint ontology")

-### It is also possible to specify the pricing distinct offers for paying APIs
+### It is also possible to specify the pricing of distinct offers for paying APIs

+(You can specify offers as much as you want in a array as value of WebAPI offers property)

 ![OAS Submappings with Offer ontology](https://github.com/tonen100/oas2schema.org/blob/master/images/Correspondences.SchemaOrg.OAS-Offer.png?raw=true "OAS Submappings with Offer ontology")